dpatru/now/readme.md

 Installation
 ---

-To install, download file `now` into a directory in your path.
-For autocompletion, source the `_now.sh` file in your `.profile` or `.bashrc`.
+To install, download file `now`into a directory in your path.
+For autocompletion, downloadsource the `_now_bash_completion.sh` file in your `.profile` or `.bashrc`.

 Feedback